-If you haven't heard of the new OTICON More hearing devices, you are missing out.
+If you haven't heard of the new OTICON REAL hearing devices, you are missing out.
 Improved background noise and sudden noise suppression.
 Direct connection to iPhone and connection to Android phones with a Connect Clip accessory.
-Patients report the best hearing they have in years.
-More 1, More 2, and More 3 are also available in rechargeable option.
-Tinnitus support is a new feature available in Oticon More products.
+Patients report the best hearing they have had in years.
+Real 1, Real 2, and Real 3 are also available in rechargeable options.

 Hearing aids are available in many styles, some of which are listed below: Digital hearing aids, digitally programmable hearing aids, programmable and conventional hearing aids are available in most styles.

 RIC - Receiver in the canal/virtually invisible option for BTE

 Slim Tube BTE - Virtually invisible mini or micro BTE instrument

 BTE - Behind-The-Ear (coupled to a custom earmold)

 ITE - In-The-Ear